 Can I Freeze Them?

 Yes!
 Tortillas freeze well.
-Just stack them with squares of foil or parchment between each tortilla, so they don’t stick together.
+Just stack them with squares of wax paper or parchment paper between each tortilla, so they don’t stick together.
 Stacks of 5 – 10 tortillas are usually the most practical.
 Place the stack into a large freezer bag, press out as much air as possible, and seal.
 Freeze for up to 6 months.
 Thaw to room temperature before serving or reheating.

 - 3 cups all-purpose flour